 The UK Foreign and Commonwealth Office has stated that the roles aim to deliver impact and policy outcomes for PSVI, which include access to holistic care for all survivors, ending stigma and ensuring justice and greater accountability.

 SSO founder Kolbassia has also been appointed a Member of the Most Excellent Order of the British Empire (MBE) in the New Year 2020 honours list.
-Kolbassia was honored for his long and impressive track record of helping survivors find their voice in the fight back against torture, and for his services to survivors of sexual violence in conflict through his work with PSVI.
+Kolbassia was honoured for his long and impressive track record of helping survivors find their voice in the fight back against torture, and for his services to survivors of sexual violence in conflict through his work with PSVI.

 SSO members also delivered workshops for a group of survivors from all over the world in preparation for the forthcoming international PSVI conference.